kylemanna/blog.kylemanna.com/_posts/2016-11-05-gogo-inflight-wireless-with-openvpn.md

 ## Initial Investigation

-First lets port forward port `3128/tcp` to `22/tcp` on my server and see if I can connected.
-Worked.
+During my layover, I forwarded port `3128/tcp` to `22/tcp` on my server to see if I could connected to OpenSSH.
+That worked, now I can remotely access the server and continue development.

-Next step, fire up a [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) server to proxy my data on port `3128/tcp` too.
+Next step: fire up a [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) server to proxy my data on port `3128/tcp`.
 That works.
-Ok, but everyone knows that [tcp in tcp tunnels are bad](http://sites.inka.de/bigred/devel/tcp-tcp.html), and by observing ping times on my flight blow up after a single lost packet, it behaves as expected.
+However, everyone knows that [TCP in TCP tunnels are bad](http://sites.inka.de/bigred/devel/tcp-tcp.html), and by observing ping times on my flight blow up after a single lost packet, it behaves as poorly as expected.
 No fun, no good.

 ## Check If the Firewall Relays UDP Traffic

-Next step was to setup a better performing solution using TCP in UDP tunneling as tunnels are supposed to work.
+Now to setup a better performing solution using TCP in UDP tunneling as tunnels are supposed to work.
 To do that I fired up the same [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) image on my server with a slightly different config and boom.
-Everything worked.
-My laptop, my cell phone.
+Everything worked on my laptop and my cell phone.
 The Internet at your fingertips through an apparent firewall hole.

 But how would others do this?
 Read on my friend.